IDIUX/idiux.github.io/_drafts/2018-10-12-our-tried-and-tested-way-to-scale-design-with-systems-product-at-canva.md

 ---
-title: Our tried and tested way to scale design with systems – Product at Canva
+title: "Our tried and tested way to scale design with systems"
 date: 2018-10-12 16:17:57 +1100
 layout: post
+category: blog
 tags: design
-related_image: /public/images/canva-blog-flow.gif
+related_image: /public/images/canva-banner.jpg
 ---

 Below is an excerpt from an [article I wrote on the Canva blog](https://product.canva.com/scaling-design-with-systems/).
 I go deep on how we address product design challenges related to scale.